 Let's be honest: when we care deeply for our elderly loved ones, we want to make sure they are taken care of.
 If that means them moving in with us, then so be it.
 For many, the idea of sticking them in a retirement community to live out the rest of their days means watching daytime television, consuming Jell-O by the gallon, and trying to tell an orderly who doesn't speak English that they need to use the restroom.
 These are all misconceptions - planned living communities really are not so bad!

 However, many people still do not consider that to be an option.
-But in the back of everyone's mind, they also think of how an elderly relative moving in disrupts your life.
+But in the back of everyone's mind, they also think of how multi-generational living will impact their daily life.
 For the seniors, they do not wish to be a burden on their loved ones.
 They do not want to feel as though someone is obligated to take care of them and they like the ability to do everyday living tasks without any assistance.
 For you, the caregiver, the idea of having someone else to take care of can leave you apprehensive due to your lack of knowledge or experience.
 You may be concerned about the appearance of you home and how it may change when an elderly or disabled person moves in, but at the same time feel lost or bad about exploring other alternatives.

 Fortunately, manufacturers of independent living products have developed items that are beneficial to both parties.
 Products that allow seniors to handle everyday living without the need for assistance are also being designed to look less clinical and not require a permanent installation.
 With the right independent living products, seniors maintain an independent and safe lifestyle while you feel less burdened and your house retains its normal appearance.

 Bathroom Safety — Preventing Falls Makes Everyone Happier